chrreiter/BGL-TS-SBG-LakeTemp/README.md

 ### Behavior change

 - Salzburg OGD: The top-level `url` is now informational only.
 Fetching always uses the official "Hydrografie Seen" TXT dataset endpoint, aligning behavior with Hydro OOE (whose `url` is also informational).
 Any custom `url` previously set for Salzburg OGD will be ignored for data retrieval.

+### How it polls

+- Salzburg OGD and Hydro OOE use shared dataset coordinators.
+All configured lakes for the same source share a single HTTP download per refresh cycle.
+- The effective polling interval for a dataset is the minimum `scan_interval` across its registered lakes.
+Adjust per-lake `scan_interval` to influence how often the dataset is refreshed.
+- GKD Bayern continues to use a per-lake coordinator (each lake has its own polling).

+#### User-Agent behavior for shared datasets

+- Shared dataset coordinators use one HTTP session and a single User-Agent string for all lakes in that dataset.
+The UA is chosen from the first registered lake’s `user_agent` value, falling back to the default if not provided.
+Changing the `user_agent` on later lakes does not affect the shared session.
+- Future extension: the design allows evolving to per-UA dataset partitions (e.g., coordinator keys of `(dataset_id, user_agent)`) if a use case arises.
+For now, keep `user_agent` consistent across lakes of the same dataset if you need a specific UA.

+Logging
+- INFO when creating dataset coordinators
+- DEBUG on each refresh with bytes downloaded, number of lakes updated, and current minimum `scan_interval`
+- WARNING when a registered lake is missing in the latest dataset snapshot
+- ERROR on HTTP/download/parse failures

+### Testing prompts

+- Unit tests cover dataset behavior, including shared polling and error handling.
+Run all tests with `pytest -q` or select online tests:
+  - `tests/test_gkd_bayern_online.py`
+  - `tests/test_hydro_ooe_online.py`
+  - `tests/test_salzburg_ogd_online.py`